 The area is also known for the precious barnacles.
 This crustacean grows in the abrupt coasts where waves hit without mercy.
 Obtaining them it is a risky and hard profession, what justifies their high price.
 They are cooked in sea water and it is the most precious delicacy in the Galician gastronomy.

-In the late afternoon you will reach cape Finisterre.
+Finally, you will reach cape Finisterre.

 The Romans named it “the end of the world” as only a vast extension of water spread beyond this point.
 No land was known further this shore and those sailors who dared to explore the unknown, would probably only find terrible sea creatures, dragons and the edge of the world…

 For many, the real end of St James Way is not Santiago de Compostela but Finisterre.
 The truth is that the cape was already a place of pilgrimage before Christianity.

 For Celts and Romans, it was the perfect setting for pagan rites often related to the “miracle” of the sun.
 The legend says that the Ara Solis, an altar of worship to the sun linked to ancestral fertility rites, was set here.